 Do air purifiers actually remove cooking smells?+

 Yes, but only if they have a substantial activated carbon filter.
 HEPA filters capture cooking smoke particles but do nothing for the gaseous VOCs that cause lingering food smells.
 Look for purifiers with pelletized activated carbon or dedicated deodorization filters — thin carbon sheets saturate quickly and provide minimal odor control.
-The Blueair 211+'s carbon fabric pre-filter and the Coway Mighty's deodorization filter both handle common cooking odors like garlic, fried food, and fish effectively.
+The Levoit Core 400S's activated carbon layer and the Coway Mighty's deodorization filter both handle common cooking odors like garlic, fried food, and fish effectively.

 Where should I place an air purifier in my kitchen?+